oracle/oraclesolaris-contrib/REST/README.md

 # Managing Oracle Solaris through REST

 Oracle Solaris has a built-in framework to remotely manage its features called the [Remote Administration Daemon (RAD)](https://docs.oracle.com/cd/E37838_01/html/E68270/gmfhf.html#scrolltoc).
-This is done through [RAD modules](https://docs.oracle.com/cd/E37838_01/html/E68270/gsdwb.html) for each faeture.
+This is done through [RAD modules](https://docs.oracle.com/cd/E37838_01/html/E68270/gsdwb.html) for each feature.
 Oracle Solaris 11.4 offers a REST API that is layered on top of the RAD framework, refered to as the RAD/REST API, or just the REST API.

 You can use this RAD/REST API to connect to the Oracle Solaris system with any tool that can speak REST, giving a lot of freedom to connect in your favourite monitoring or management tool.